symmetree-labs/zerostash/docs/design.md

 records aligned to multiples of 64k.

-The header contains a list of records and their offset from the start of the file, serialized using CBOR.
+The header contains a list of records and their offset from the start of the file, serialized using msgpack.
 The 512-byte header limits the number of records a mobject can contain, which looks like a reasonable tradeoff at this time.
 In the future, the header can be extended in a backwards compatible way.